UK reports record 1,325 coronavirus deaths over 24 hours

 The government is pinning its hopes on the use of vaccines, particularly one developed by Oxford University and drugs firm AstraZeneca, to cut rising infection rates.

-New strains are said to be 50 to 70% more transmissible, and have been blamed for the steep rise in cases, amid fears they may be resistant to vaccines.
+New strains are said to be 50 to 70 percent more transmissible, and have been blamed for the steep rise in cases, amid fears they may be resistant to vaccines.

 But researchers at the University of Texas said on Friday that 20 people who received the Pfizer-BioNTech jab were protected against a key mutation found in both the British and South African strains.

-Just over 7,000 people were in hospital in the capital in the week to Wednesday - up 27% on the previous seven days and 35% more than during the first wave peak last April.
+Just over 7,000 people were in hospital in the capital in the week to Wednesday -- up 27 percent on the previous seven days and 35 percent more than during the first wave peak last April.

 Khan urged the public to comply with lockdown measures as "if we do not take immediate action now, our NHS could be overwhelmed and more people will die".